Zncl2222/Stochastic_THM/README.md

-# Module and package requirement:
+# Module and package requirement

 >1.numpy